17 April 2017

 Well, the talking to he got!
 She actually took him by the ear like a bad little boy and shoved him in the car with no ceremony lashing him with her tongue the entire ride home.
 He had nothing to say for the entire drive, I will tell ya that much.
 But Mam couldn't stop her from whipping up on him about being a good Catholic.
 Gees Louise!

 I remember years ago when we were kids, the last time she got on his case.
-It was Ash Wednesday, and he was staying at our house because his Mam was having his sister at hospital.
+It was Ash Wednesday, and he was staying at our house because his Mam was giving birth to his sister at hospital.
 Me Mam sent Sheila, Sean, and yours truly to church for the ash ceremony, only Sean wasn't feeling particularly religious and ditched us to spend his pennies at a candy shop.

 When we came in with the proper ash mark on our foreheads, we were Sean-less.
 Before Sheila and I could make up a story on where Sean was, he came loping up the backstairs with the proper ash mark on his forehead.
 We found out he was smoking with some boyos and used cigarette ash to mark himself so Mam would think he was a good Catholic boy gone to church.
 I tell ya!